Forest New Ground

-The Forest New Ground at Nottingham was a first-class cricket venue used by Nottingham Cricket Club in the late 18th and early 19th centuries.
+The Forest New Ground at Nottingham was an important cricket venue used by Nottingham Cricket Club in the late 18th and early 19th centuries.

 Forest New Ground incorporated the old Forest Racecourse and in some sources the cricket venue is referred to as Forest Racecourse or else as "Forest Ground".

-First recorded in 1771 for the Nottingham v Sheffield match, the Forest ground was used for cricket until 1979, although it was superseded for first-class matches by Trent Bridge from 1840.
+First recorded in 1771 for the Nottingham v Sheffield match, the Forest ground was used for cricket until 1979, although it was superseded for important matches by Trent Bridge from 1840.

 It is owned by Nottingham City Council and is used for Football and the annual Goose Fair.